Kuwait

 Introduction

 Kuwait is a small Middle Eastern country located on the northwestern coast of the Persian Gulf.
-With a population of around 4 million, Kuwait has a rich history and culture.
+With a population of around 4 million, country has a rich history and culture.

 The Kuwaiti culture reflects influences from other parts of the Arabian Peninsula as well as Persia.
 Islam is the official religion, with most Kuwaitis being Sunni Muslims.
 Arabic is the official language.
 Kuwaitis have a strong Bedouin heritage and tribal identity remains important.